Nozzie/kvm-borg-backup/README.md

 # kvm-borg-backup

 ## What is does
 This script creates external backups of (running) KVM/QEMU VM's.
-Instead of copying the image files to some backup location, it uses BorgBackup archives.
+Instead of copying the image files to some backup location, it uses a BorgBackup repository.
 This enables encryption, compression and deduplication of the images.

 The VM's must use image files that support snapshots (qcow2).
 If a VM has another type of disk, raw for instance, it will be skipped.
 You can backup a raw image based VM, if it is shut down first.